Rami Hamadeh: Youth

+Senior

 In 2015, Hamadeh was the youngest member of Palestine's 2015 AFC Asian Cup squad but did not play.
 He became Palestine's starting goalkeeper during the 2016/17 season in which he conceded a mere 9 league goals in 21 games for Thaqafi Tulkarem.
-His first official national team cap came in a friendly vs. Yemen on 22 March 2017.
-He kept a clean sheet in his first three games- becoming the first Palestinian goalkeeper to do so.
-In his first 10 national team caps, Hamadeh has kept 6 clean sheets recording six victories, two draws, and two losses.
+His first official national team cap came in a friendly against Yemen on 22 March 2017.
+He kept a clean sheet in his first three games - becoming the first Palestinian goalkeeper to do so.
+In his first 10 national team caps, Hamadeh kept 6 clean sheets, recording six victories, two draws, and two losses.

 In 2018, he was called as one of three overage players to Palestine's 2018 Asian Games squad.

 In 2021, Hamadeh surpassed Ramzi Saleh by recording his 17th clean sheet in a World Cup Qualifier against Yemen.